 The following options are the main alternatives which the council has considered as a means of achieving the objectives:

-- Less restrictive provisions could be applied. - More restrictive provisions could be applied.
+- "Do nothing" and roll over the provisions of land unit 10 forest and bush areas with no modifications. - Less restrictive provisions could be applied. - More restrictive provisions could be applied.